SeldonIO/seldonio.github.com/seldon-cli.md

 The Seldon CLI is a tool for configuring and managing the Seldon Platform.

-It manages zookeeper configuration data for Seldon Server.

-# <a name="install"></a>**Installing Seldon CLI**

 The cli tool comes bundled with the [Seldon python package](/python-package.html)
-If using the Seldon virtual machine, it will already be installed.
+When using the Seldon Platform on Kubernetes, the Seldon CLI will available as "seldon-server/kubernetes/bin/seldon-cli".

 # <a name="usingthecli"></a>**Using the Seldon CLI**